-The VDE-SAT MRS service will allow ships equipped with a VDES terminal to provide ship reports as required when navigating in MRS and VTS areas.
+The VASP MRS service will allow ships equipped with a VDES terminal to provide ship reports as required when navigating in MRS and VTS areas.

-The VDE-SAT SAR coordination service will allow ships equipped with a VDES terminal to receive SAR search patterns and provide positions reports as required to verify searched areas.
+The VASP SAR coordination service will allow ships equipped with a VDES terminal to receive SAR search patterns and provide positions reports as required to verify searched areas.

-The VDE-SAT ice chart and weather map distribution service will allow ships equipped with a VDES terminal to receive ice charts and weather maps.
+The VASP ice chart distribution service will allow ships equipped with a VDES terminal to receive ice charts.

 All the tree services can be available on all vessels, ranging from small fishing boats to large cruise liners and tankers.